 - You can also wrap half of the hair around the bun to cover your natural ponytail and add another hair tie and bobby pins to hold.
 It will create a bun with excess hair cascading down.
 This style looks great with two “pigtails.”

 Another option is to braid the pieces of extensions with your natural hair to create a fuller and longer looking braid.

-Weave and Hair Extensions have been loved for thousands of years, and our culture continues to create and remaster amazing hairstyles that can bring out our inner goddess and showcase our personality.
+Hair Extensions have been loved for thousands of years, and our culture continues to create and remaster amazing hairstyles that can bring out our inner goddess and showcase our personality.
 Always embrace your heritage through anything you do in life, it is our backbone.
 The drawstring ponytail is one of many beautiful and elegant styles that can be easily assembled and worn on any occasion.
 Like anything, it will take patience and practice to achieve the desired look.
 I hope you enjoy the look you create!